 The End Game Barnosky and Hadly, William Collins, ISBN 978-0-00-754817-0

 What combination of problems will trigger widespread wars and even societal collapse?
 We still have the chance to avoid this tipping point.
 But this unique opportunity will be gone within twenty years.
 ‘End Game’ is the call to action we need.
+Very readable.

 The Uninhabitable Earth, David Wallace-Wells, Allen Lane, ISBN 978-0-241-35521-3